krishnanirajthakur/bgupdator/README.md

-# Photo Compositor - Streamlit App
+# Travel Setu Virtual Darshan - Streamlit App

 A web application that removes backgrounds from images and composites them onto new backgrounds.
+Presented by Travel Setu.

 ## Features